Is Elon Musk's Supercomputer Giving Memphis Cancer?

 Southwest Memphis has been subjected to industrial pollution for decades.
 The decision-making that concentrated industrial facilities in this area while wealthier neighbourhoods got different treatment is well-documented in local history.

 Whether Colossus will meaningfully worsen the community’s health burden over time is genuinely unknown.
 It might.
 The emissions are real, and the cumulative effect of adding another pollution source to an already-overburdened area is unlikely to be positive.
-But the current elevated cancer and asthma rates?
-Those reflect exposures that happened years or decades ago, from facilities that have nothing to do with Elon Musk.
+Howevere, the current elevated cancer and asthma rates reflect exposures years or decades old from facilities that have nothing to do with Elon Musk.

-I realise this isn’t the satisfying narrative.
-“Billionaire operates illegally for a year in a complex regulatory environment while community faces longstanding multi-source pollution burden that can’t be attributed to any single recent actor” doesn’t fit in a viral video.
-But it’s closer to the truth.
+“Billionaire operates illegally for a year in a complex regulatory environment while community faces longstanding multi-source pollution burden that can’t be attributed to any single recent actor” just won’t get the likes, though, will it?

 Sources #